Al Davis: Death

 Davis died, aged 82, in his suite at the Hilton Hotel Oakland Airport at 2:45 a.m.
-PDT on October 8, 2011, in Oakland, California.
+PDT on October 8, 2011 in Oakland, California.
 Nine days later, a private service and funeral was held for Davis, who was interred at Chapel of the Chimes.
-In the days following the funeral, The Associated Press obtained information pertaining to Davis' death.
+In the days following the funeral, The Associated Press obtained information pertaining to Davis's death.
 The death certificate, issued by Alameda County, disclosed Davis had died from "an abnormal heart rhythm, congestive heart failure and a heart muscle disease".
 Davis had previously undergone heart surgery in 1996.
-Davis was also afflicted with skin cancer and had undergone throat surgery in the days preceding his death.
+Davis was also afflicted with Merkel-cell carcinoma, a rare skin cancer, and had undergone throat surgery in the days preceding his death.

-There was an outpouring of support and grief in the wake of Davis' death.
+There was an outpouring of support and grief in the wake of Davis's death.
 John Madden, who had remained close to Davis since their first meeting in 1966, lamented, "You don't replace a guy like that.
 No way.
 No damn way.
 You look at the things he's done that no one ever did before, being a scout, assistant coach, head coach, general manager, commissioner and owner."
-The Sunday following his death, the Oakland Raiders adorned their helmets with a sticker which read "Al" in Davis' memory.
+The Sunday following his death, the Oakland Raiders adorned their helmets with a sticker which read "Al" in Davis's memory.
 A league-wide moment of silence was also observed.
-Despite the widespread remembrance of his accomplishments, Davis' position as a controversial figure lives on as part of his legacy.
+Despite the widespread remembrance of his accomplishments, Davis's position as a controversial figure lives on as part of his legacy.
 Sportswriter Rick Reilly was particularly adamant that the questionable personnel decisions Davis made later in his career and his arrogant, brash personality should not be forgotten amidst sportswriters' praise of him as an innovative owner.

-Davis was survived by his wife, Carol, and their only child, Mark, a graduate of California State University, Chico.
+Davis was survived by his wife, Carol and their only child, Mark, a graduate of California State University, Chico.
 Mark assumed his father's old title of managing general partner of the Raiders and with his mother owns the majority of the team.
 Both Mark and Carol represent the Raiders in owners' meetings.
 Carol suffered a serious heart attack in 1979 and was hospitalized for three weeks but was able to make a complete recovery.

-Al Davis' mother Rose had lived to age 103.
+Al Davis's mother Rose had lived to age 103.
 She died in 2001, having outlived her husband Lou by 40 years.